itsBryantP/itsbryantp.github.io/_posts/2021/2021-07-29-setup-ansible-control-node.md

 ---
-title: "Set up your Ansible control node for getting started with Ansible for IBM Z "
+title: "Set up your Ansible control node for getting started with Ansible for IBM Z"
 categories:
   - Tutorial
   - Video